Nilhcem/nilhcem.github.io/_posts/2017-02-20-android-things-capacitive-sensor.md

 ![MPR-121][pic1_mpr121]{: .center-image }

-This component offers up to 12 different capacitive channels, and is easy to use.
+This component offers 12 different capacitive channels.
+Connect up to 12 wires and be notified each time the MPR121 detects a capacitive touch on any of these wires.

 You only need 4 wires to plug it onto the Android Things board: one for the voltage (`3.3V`), one for the ground (`GND`), and 2 cables for the `SCL` and `SDA`.

-On the other side of the MPR121, you can connect 12 wires.
-You will be notified each time you touch one of these wires.

 ![Schematic][pic2_schematic]{: .center-image }